melisabardhi/Project5-Machine-Learning-on-Travel-Business/README.md

 ### Clusters 0 and 3 were the most differentiated in terms of reviews and price.
 [![3.png](https://i.postimg.cc/Hs42dB3Z/3.png)](https://postimg.cc/PPJZMbgY)

-### Result: The Random Forest was 56% more predictive than a dummy model.
+### Result: The Random Forest was 56% more predictive than a baseline model.